abhishekyalla0709/sick-insect-8581/README.md

 1) After cloning the project into local repository change the data base credentials as per your database in the dbdetails.properties file.

-2) Before running the application open mysql and run the commands written in the queries.sql to create tables.
+2) Before running the application open mysql and run the commands written in the sql_queries.txt to create tables.

 3) check with table schema whether all tables are created properly or not and then application is good to go.